Kaleidoscope of Color

 Bryce Canyon National Park Walk – 9 km, rated 2B

 Bryce Canyon boasts some of the most colorful, fantastical rock formations on a journey chock-full of incredible canyons of color!
-We use two different trails to see the canyon.
+We walk at our highest elevation here, over 8,000 FASL, and use two different trails to see the canyon.
 Part 1 has a “standard” option along the rim or a “challenge” option that drops down amongst the formations of the Queen’s Garden trail.
 More scenic driving takes us through tunnels east of Zion National Park to Springdale, situated on the southern border of Zion, and our home for the last two nights.

 Zion National Park Walk – 10 km, rated 1B